Embird Embroidery Software

 4. Select "File > Open Workspace" menu

 7 - The "Open Workspace" dialog box will appear on the screen (Picture No. 5).
-Choose the "MyProject.eef" file and click "Open" button to continue.
+Choose the "MyProject.eef" file and click the "Open" button to continue.

 5. Choose .EEF file and open it